psychometric DIVERSITY Report

 CONFIDENCE & SELF-EFFICACY

-Confidence and Self-Efficacy represent your belief in your abilities and your capacity to use those abilities to achieve desired outcomes in life.
+Confidence and Self-Efficacy represent one’s belief in their abilities and their capacity to use those abilities to achieve desired outcomes in life.
 There are 3 main factors at work here, Perceived Competence, Confidence, and Self-Efficacy.

 • Perceived Competence: This refers to an individual’s belief about their ability or skill in a specific area.
 It’s about how competent or capable they perceive themselves to be.
 Perceived competence is domain-specific and is often influenced by past experiences and feedback from others.
 For example, if an individual has been successful in a task in the past, they may perceive themselves as competent in that task.